KumarRobotics/ublox/README.md

   - BUG FIX for NavSatFix messages for firmware >=7.
 The NavSatFix now only uses the NavPVT message time if it is valid, otherwise it uses ROS time.
   - Added `UBX-UPD` messages.
 For firmware version 8, the node can now save the flash memory on shutdown and clear the flash memory during configuration based on ROS params.
   - Added respawn parameters to example launch file.
+  - Migrated all callback handling to `callback.h` from `gps.h` and `gps.cpp`.
+ACK messages are now processed through callback handlers.
 * **1.1.1**:
   - BUG FIX for acknowledgments.
 The last received ack message was accessed by multiple threads but was not atomic.
 This variable is now thread safe.
   - BUG FIX for GNSS configuration for Firmware 8, the GNSS configuration is now verified & modified properly.